or

 In any case, there are several funding options in the UK that you should consider as an international student:

-Our guide to applying for PhD funding has lots of information and advice on navigating this part of the process.
+Our guide to international PhD funding has lots of information and advice on navigating this part of the process.

 The final stage in the international PhD application process is to sort out your student visa.
 We’ve written a comprehensive guide to the UK’s point-based Student Route visa system, which has information on: